RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

       - The Court found that the potable spirits tax would be thwarted if industrial spirits could be sold for human consumption.
     - Victoria v Commonwealth (Second Uniform Tax case) (1957) 99 CLR 575
 - Relevance of Proportionality; Purposive Powers
-  - Proportionality def refers to the idea that “there should be a reasonable relationship or balance between an end and the means used to achieve that end”
+  - Proportionality def refers to the idea that "there should be a reasonable relationship or balance between an end and the means used to achieve that end"
     - Test of proportionality test - Defence Power Test
       - law must fall within the incidental aspect of a legislative power, asking whether the law constituted a reasonably appropriate method of furthering the subject matter contained in the core of the power.
       - The effect of the laws will be valid as long as they bear some rational connection to the power
-    - Burton v Honan (1952) 86 CLR 169 at 179, denied the relevance of issues of “justice, fairness, morality, or propriety” in questions of characterisation, direct or incidental:
+    - Burton v Honan (1952) 86 CLR 169 at 179, denied the relevance of issues of "justice, fairness, morality, or propriety" in questions of characterisation, direct or incidental:
-      - “those are not matters for the judiciary to decide upon”.
+      - "those are not matters for the judiciary to decide upon".
     - In Burton, the Court unanimously found that s 262 of the Customs Act 1901 (Cth), which provided for the automatic forfeiture of goods imported in breach of customs law, to be valid.
       - Section 262 was incidental to the appropriate enforcement of customs laws, which were themselves clearly laws regarding international trade and commerce under s 51(i).
-      - It did not matter that the law in this case deprived an innocent person, Burton, of a car that he had purchased in good faith; “fairness” was not a relevant issue
+      - It did not matter that the law in this case deprived an innocent person, Burton, of a car that he had purchased in good faith; "fairness" was not a relevant issue
   - Purposive power
     -  Leask v Commonwealth (1996) 187 CLR 579
       - Issue with law requiring reporting of transactions of over 10k AUD
       - The Court stated that proportionality was an irrelevant issue with regard to direct characterisation under most heads of power.
       - In Leask, the High Court majority agreed that proportionality was relevant when considering direct or incidental exercises of power under purposive powers.
         - Test
-          - Determining the validity of a law under a purposive power it’s necessary to investigate whether the law is appropriate and adapted to the power’s purpose.
+          - Determining the validity of a law under a purposive power it's necessary to investigate whether the law is appropriate and adapted to the power's purpose.
         - conceded that proportionality could be a relevant factor in deciding whether a law had a sufficient connection to a Commonwealth power so as to constitute an incidental exercise of power.
     - Purposive power def

-      - Some Commonwealth heads of power have been found to be “purposive” in that they describe a specific purpose, such as s 51(vi), the defence power
+      - Some Commonwealth heads of power have been found to be "purposive" in that they describe a specific purpose, such as s 51(vi), the defence power
       - Every grant of power conferred by the Constitution, s 51 extends to the making of laws in relation to matters necessary to achieve the main purpose or purposes of that power:
         - Nationwide News Pty Ltd v Wills (1992) 177 CLR 1, McHugh J at 100.
     - Australian Communist Party v Commonwealth (Communist Party case) (1951) 83 CLR 1,